Ukraine, Politics of History and Jewish Identity: A Personal Story

-To the extent that Western media focuses on Ukraine at all, it tends to focus primarily on Kiev’s war with Russian-backed separatists in the east of the country.
+To the extent that Western media focuses on Ukraine at all, it tends to focus primarily on Kyiv’s war with Russian-backed separatists in the east of the country.
 Yet dig a little deeper and it becomes clear that Ukraine confronts many other significant problems that are frequently neglected or overlooked.
 Take, for example, the pressing need to protect and conserve a multi-ethnic, tolerant and pluralistic society.
-In the wake of popular protest at Maidan square that toppled the unpopular regime of Viktor Yanukovych, how will the new Kiev government handle multiethnic politics in Ukraine?
+In the wake of popular protest at Maidan square that toppled the unpopular regime of Viktor Yanukovych, how will the new Kyiv government handle multi-ethnic politics in Ukraine?

 Status of Ukrainian Jews

 What are the implications of renewed Ukrainian nationalism for ethnic minorities and Jews?
 When many people consider the status of Jews in the country, they tend to hone in on very unflattering World War II history.
 At one stage of the conflict, some Ukrainian nationalists cooperated with the Germans and joined Nazi Einsatzgruppen in carrying out pogroms against the Jews.
 Though certainly horrific, one must be careful not to overgeneralize about Ukrainian society; it is one thing to read a book about World War II and another to assess modern Ukrainian Jewish life in the 21st century.

 Indeed, it would seem that the 100,000-strong Jewish community is relatively well integrated into society and does not feel particularly persecuted.
 That, at least, is the impression I receive from talking with Josef Zissels, General Council Chairman of the Euro-Asian Jewish Congress in Kyiv.
 During our interview, he remarked to me that there’s some anti-Semitic sentiment at the lowest rungs of society, “but in the mainstream and the top there’s no place for this type of thing.”